 Posted on May 14, 2020 | No Comments

 Posted on May 8, 2020 | No Comments

 Posted on May 1, 2020 | 2 Comments

 Posted on April 16, 2020 | 3 Comments

 Posted on April 8, 2020 | No Comments

 Daily Dose of the Wild

-Twittering from the Trees
+Twittering From the Trees

 Environmental Health Archive

-- Posted on September 23, 2013 | 1 CommentTurmeric grows wild in the forests of South and Southeast Asia and has been used in healing for 2,500 years.
+- Posted on September 23, 2013 | 4 CommentsTurmeric grows wild in the forests of South and Southeast Asia and has been used in healing for 2,500 years.
 Aside from the holistic health community, Western medical practitioners have only recently come on board with a host of scientific studies that recognize the benefits of turmeric.

 - Posted on September 10, 2013 | No CommentsCorporate seed monopolies reduce ecosystem health, impoverish farmers, and cheat consumers health and nutrition, writes biodiversity campaigner Vandana Shiva.
 Canadian farmer Percy Schmeiser found out the extent that Monsanto would go to maintain their monopoly in the anti-GMO documentary "David Versus Monsanto."

-- Posted on August 12, 2013 | No CommentsA mystical fruit and a symbol of knowledge and immortality from antiquity, the apple, turned into apple cider vinegar, has a number of scientifically proven health remedies.
+- Posted on August 12, 2013 | 7 CommentsA mystical fruit and a symbol of knowledge and immortality from antiquity, the apple, turned into apple cider vinegar, has a number of scientifically proven health remedies.
 According to John Summerly, it is a veritable acidic fountain of youth.

 - Posted on May 31, 2013 | 1 CommentMillions of activists in 52 countries around the world Marched Against Monsanto, the biotechnology giant of genetically engineered agriculture.
 They claim GMOs will safely feed the world, but a growing body of scientific evidence shows it is dangerous to human health and the environment, and will not increase productivity.

 - Posted on May 11, 2013 | 2 CommentsHistorically, farmers have stored, traded and shared choice seed from one season to the next.
 According to Dr. Vandana Shiva, this practice ended with the introduction of patented genetically engineered seeds.
 Saving seeds now exposes the farmer to costly fines and lawsuits for patent infringement and has resulted in many farmer suicides.

-- Posted on April 24, 2013 | No CommentsMatthew Pallamary, Dorchester native and author of several fiction and non-fiction books on the South American indigenous perspective, examines healing from the collective shadow exemplified by the Boston Marathon bombings and managing the spirit of the "wolves within."
+- Posted on April 24, 2013 | 1 CommentMatthew Pallamary, Dorchester native and author of several fiction and non-fiction books on the South American indigenous perspective, examines healing from the collective shadow exemplified by the Boston Marathon bombings and managing the spirit of the "wolves within."